 Other Biographies Other Books Oldies but Goodies

 The Lives of Series has been very popular with teachers, librarians and students of all ages.
 To add to your enjoyment you will find links for every individual, suggested activities, book reviews, awards and a smattering of games and trivia quizzes.
 Have fun exploring!
-And watch for LIVES OF THE SCIENTISTS!
+And watch for LIVES OF THE EXPLORERS in 2014!

 Presidents Artists Athletes Writers Musicians